Revenge on Your Mind

 The True Meaning of Revenge Fantasies

 Have you ever lied awake at night, playing out the perfect revenge in your mind?
 The line that shuts her up.
 The punch that drops him cold.
-The moment when everyone finally realizes you were the one with the real strength all along.
-It’s not random—it’s a ritual.
-Pain becomes your ink, and revenge is the image you tattoo into your memory.
-You’ll carry that image until the vow it burns into you is fulfilled.
+The moment when everyone finally realizes you were right all along.

-If you’re not feeling the pain yet, then go no further.
-But if you’re ready to understand the true meaning of revenge fantasies, then listen to this story—about a lion in a cage.
+If you haven’t felt the fatigue of waiting for justice, then go no further.
+But if you want to understand the true meaning of revenge fantasies, then listen to this story—about a lion in a cage.

 The Lion in a Cage

 But one day, he was captured by humans and taken far, far away.
-He was trapped in strange cage of metal and concrete, and it was hard to tell if it was day or night sometimes.
+He was trapped in a cage of metal and concrete, and it was hard to tell if it was day or night.
 His pride was nowhere to be found.
 Instead, he found himself in the hands of people who fed him only when he obeyed commands.
 So he learned to understand what they wanted, obey, and perform.

 When the lion was old enough and completed his training, he was sold to the circus.
 Now he performed under the lights, with thousands of eyes fixed on him.
 One night, as he prepared himself to leap over the pit and then took his first strides, he suddenly felt the crack of the whip across his face.
 Shocked, he froze.
 Had he done something wrong?
 What was he supposed to do now?

 “Look at the ladies and gentlemen!
 The king of the jungle.
-You can almost hear his brain working… too bad there’s nothing in there!”
-The ringleader said.
+You can almost hear his brain working… too bad there’s nothing in there!” the ringmaster said.
 And everyone laughed at him.

 The lion wanted to rip the ringmaster’s throat out.
 He began to picture it, replaying the moment in his mind again and again.
 He saw the audience screaming, the master helpless, begging for mercy.
 He could feel his power coming back, and his dignity.
 Surely, he would show everyone who the real ringmaster was.